Atforestry/.github/profile/README.md

 As explained earlier, we are leveraging a pre-trained VGG16 model which consists of 16 convolutional layers with 3x3 convolutions, padding and max-pooling layers of 2x2 filters of stride 2, ending with 2 fully connected layers and a softmax output.
 The network has almost 138 Million parameters.

 The implementation of the model can be find in the [notebooks](/notebooks/) folder.
-Please note that this is still a work in progress!

 <p align="center">
     <img src="./assets/VGG16_architecture.JPG" alt="isolated" width="500"/>